 What is Facet Joint Pain?

 Facet joint pain or facet joint disease is discomfort that is designated in the spine, lower back, or neck area from an injured or inflamed synovial joint.
 This pain is often the result of an injury or trauma.
 The spine is made up of many bones called vertebrae.
 Each vertebra has two facet joints (left and right), which act as a hinge, allowing flexible spinal movement.
 Like every joint in the body, the facet joints also have cartilage to help aid in stable, healthy motion and function.
 If a facet joint or the cartilage that surrounds these hinge-like bones become damaged, then acute pain is often a result.
 This type of discomfort may also lead to facet joint syndrome or facet arthropathy.
-If you suspect your discomfort is arising from one or more of your facet joints, we invite you to contact Tricity Pain Associates in Texas to connect with one of our lead medical professionals.
+If you suspect your discomfort is from one or more of your facet joints, we invite you to contact Tricity Pain Associates in Texas to connect with one of our lead medical professionals.
 We can perform a comprehensive exam to properly diagnose your symptoms and develop a custom treatment plan to help manage your pain to bring the relief you need.

 Symptoms of Facet Joint Pain